Recipe #2, geom_index() and geom_coordinates()

 check_overlap = T)

-In this exercise, we’ll think about a way to annotate the row number at x and y, defining the new extension function geom_index() and then you’ll be prompted to define geom_coordinates() based on what you’ve learned.
+In this exercise, we’ll demonstrate how to annotate the observation index (row number) at x and y, defining the new extension function geom_index().
+Then you’ll be prompted to define geom_coordinates() based on what you’ve learned.

 Step 00: Loading packages and cleaning data

-We’ll use the tidyverse’s tibble to convert the cars data frame into a tibble.
-This is mostly so we’ll have nicer, redacted print of the data.
+We’ll use the tidyverse’s tibble to convert the cars dataframe into a tibble.
+This is just so we’ll have redacted data when printing.

 library(tidyverse)